-A Burton Group survey says security budgets typically make up 2 percent of IT budgets -- lower than earlier estimates of 6 percent to 12 percent -- and that CISOs are having a difficult
+A Burton Group survey says security budgets typically make up 2 percent of IT budgets -- lower than earlier estimates of 6 percent to 12 percent -- and that CISOs are having a difficult time climbing to higher rungs of the corporate ladder.
+But the news isn't as somber as it appears on the surface.

 "I think the lower level is really attributable to the notion that we don't need to spend as much on capital expenditures anymore," says analyst Pete Lindstrom.
 "We've gotten over the hump in buying all the basic security functions."